Meet the Governors

 Mary joined the Governing Body of Ratcliffe School in January 2016.
 She has chaired the Curriculum Committee and she has been Vice Chair of Governors for the past year.
 Mary is a co-opted governor of the new Governing Body of Orchard Manor School.

-Pat Henchie - Curriculum Primary Governor
+Pat Henchie - Co-opted Governor (Pupil Data)

 Pat feels proud, privileged and constantly excited to have worked in primary education since leaving the Froebel Institute in 1972 until her retirement from her beloved Lowther School Family in August 2011.